Analytic Theory on the Space of Blaschke Products: Simultaneous Uniformization and Pressure Metric: Abstract

 \section{Abstract}

 In this paper, we study complex analytic aspects of the moduli space $\Bcal_d^{fm}$ of degree $d\ge2$ fixed-point-marked Blaschke products.
 We define a complex structure on $\Bcal_d^{fm}$ and prove the simultaneous uniformization theorem for fixed-point-marked quasi-Blaschke products.
-As an application, we show that the pressure semi-norms on the space of Blaschke products are non-degenerate outside of the super-attracting locus $\mathcal{SA}^{fm}_d$, which is a codimension-1 subspace of $\Bcal^{fm}_d$.
+As an application, we show that the pressure semi-norm is non-degenerate along all directions transverse to a holomorphic codimension-1 foliation of $\Bcal^{fm}_d$.